earth2vec/earth2vec.github.io/index.rst

 Earth2Vec
 =========

 **Earth2Vec** is a community-driven initiative to accelerate research and real-world applications of Earth Observation embeddings.

 With the goal of shaping the transformative potential of Earth Observation embeddings, we define standards for data formats and benchmarking, explore real-world use cases and foster open-source collaboration.

+The community is open to everyone interested in the topic, please create an issue to be added to the community.